useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 art has been based on particles, mainly, but also, of course, a lot of other packages has helped to put that on paper, in a sense.

-**Nick**:

-**That's really cool.
+**Nick: That's really cool.
 So it's like there's this awesome meta aspect to this, you want to make art, but to do that, you have to create the tools so you can make art.**

-Thomas:

-Yeah, that's kind of it.
+Thomas: Yeah, that's kind of it.
 It's fun to be able to say that, "Well, I made the algorithm, or I made the system that defines this, but I also built a tool that helped me make it, and I also built a tool that helped me put it on paper, and program it."
 So it's kind of nice.
 And it's a nice